 It felt very much like the Assignment Department back in Ophiuchus.
 Busy, busy, not a time for a chat.

-Major General Martin von Spiel was already waiting for them at the oaken, circular table that took up the center of Meeting Room 4 at the back of the building.
-The room was lined with empty bookcases and hsted a large map of Capricorn on its back wall.
+Generalmajor Martin von Spiel was already waiting for them at the oaken, circular table that took up the center of Meeting Room 4 at the back of the building.
+The room was lined with empty bookcases and hosted a large map of Capricorn on its back wall.
 Martin first gestured to the chairs across from him with a genial smile, before clasping his hands as he waited for them to seat themselves.
 Although Gabrielle had never met him directly, she had heard many good things about him during the Reservoir War.
-Honorable, wise, dedicated, etceter.
+Honorable, wise, dedicated, etcetera.
 She, Talib, and Alice had all spoken with him over the phone on separate occasions during the aftermath of the Aquarian-Capricornian border conflict, and they had all agreed that they could add the word ‘personable’ to the mix.

 And yet the first thing Martin von Spiel said to them in barely accented Common was, “Thank you very much, Miss Law, Miss Kingsley, Mr. Al-Jarrah, for coming all of this way.
 Your peacekeeping organization has always assisted us when we needed it the most, and Capricorn can’t thank you enough for aiding us during that ELPIS infiltration at the Aquarian-Capricornian border.
 That being said, with all due respect—” He took a sharp breath. “—We don’t need you here.”